 which can be used to granularly control access to all its included functions.

 The CoreView solution is cloud-based and therefore can be used by Office 365 administrators from their workplace, from home or, if necessary, using a mobile device such as a table or smartphone.
-CoreView is optimized for use with Google's Chrome and Microsoft's Edge web browsers.
+CoreView is optimized for use with Google's Chrome and Microsoft's Edge (Chromium version) web browsers.
 While it's possible to use CoreView on other browsers, such as FireFox, Safari, Opera, Internet Explorer and so on, those browsers are not supported.
-If you have not had the opportunity to see CoreView in action, please that the time to view the video below,

 II.
 Core Product Functions